 APHIS will determine if swine and ruminant products may be sourced locally from the countries in which CBP Preclearance facilities are located.
 In addition, service providers may request that APHIS review and approve other countries as meat sources.
 Each determination will be based on the country’s animal disease status, current requirements for meat products imported into the United States from that country, and current passenger baggage inspection policies.
 Thoroughly cooked poultry products are allowed from all countries.

-1. How will food service providers and airline caterers request APHIS approval to use non-U.S. origin meat?
+1. How will food service providers and airline caterers request APHIS authorization to use non-U.S. origin meat?
 What kinds of supporting documents will they need to provide?

 Requestors will send their requests to use non-U.S. origin meat directly to APHIS at QPAS-AQI@aphis.usda.gov.
+Use the subject line in the email: Passenger Preclearance: Meat and Meat Products.
 Requesters may also send their requests through the local CBP office who will forward them to APHIS.
 Requestors should be prepared to provide the name of the proposed source country and the species and type of meat to be sourced, e.g., beef steaks and pork kidney pies from England.

 A country’s animal disease status may be found on APHIS’ Country Disease Status web page and on APHIS’ Animal Product Manual web page (in Appendix C).
 Note: APHIS-designated country disease status is not always the same as the World Organization for Animal Health (OIE) country disease status per international agreement.